Strike Up the Band (film)

 Strike Up the Band is a 1940 American musical film produced by the Arthur Freed unit at Metro-Goldwyn-Mayer.
 The film was directed by Busby Berkeley and stars Mickey Rooney and Judy Garland, in the second of a series of musicals they co-starred in, after Babes in Arms, all directed by Berkeley.
 The story written for the 1927 stage musical Strike Up the Band, and its successful 1930 Broadway revision, bear no resemblance to this film, aside from the title song.

 Plot

-Jimmy Connors (Mickey Rooney), a student at Riverwood High School, plays the drums in the school band but dreams of playing in a dance band.
-He and his "gal" Mary Holden (Judy Garland) sell the school principal on the idea of forming a dance orchestra and putting on a dance to raise money.
-The principal is initially doubtful but then agrees to buy the first ticket.
+Jimmy Connors, a student at Riverwood High School, is the drummer in the school brass band but dreams of playing in a dance orchestra.
+After school, Jimmy convinces his friend Mary Holden to be a vocalist.
+Late one night, Jimmy persuades Mr. Judd, the school principal, on the idea of forming a dance orchestra.
+Mr. Judd is reluctant due to the school being in debt, and unable to pay for the instruments.
+However, he allows Jimmy three weeks to organize the dance to raise money.
 The event is a success, and the school's debt for the instruments is paid off.

-Famous band leader Paul Whiteman (played by himself) sponsors a contest in Chicago for the best high school musical group, and Jimmy decides that the band must compete.
-In three weeks, the kids write, plan, and put on a show.
-The melodrama, called "Nell from New Rochelle", is also a success and raises almost enough money for the band to go to Chicago, but they're still short.
-A loan from Whiteman himself solves that problem.
-However, when, Willie, a member of the band who had been injured, needs a critical and urgent operation, the band uses the money so that the injured student can be flown to Chicago for the operation.
+Back at home, Jimmy has been reluctant to tell his mother his aspirations to be a dance conductor.
+Mrs. Connors, who had wanted Jimmy to be a doctor, allows her son to pursue his dream.